rodalton/watson-functions/README.md

 4. Open the Dialog tab and add a node that'll be used to invoke a Cloud Function that calls Watson Discovery
 5. In your new node, enter `#ask-discovery` in the If bot recognizes field, then open the JSON Editor for that node.

-We'll provide details of the Cloud Function to call from Watson Assitant in the JSON Editor for the open node.
-The sample JSON below can be copied into your JSON Editor.
+We provide details of the Cloud Function to call from Watson Assitant in the JSON Editor for the open node.
+The sample JSON below can be copied into the JSON Editor with some minor updates.

+Update the name value to point to the Action created earlier
+1. Open IBM Cloud Functions in a separate tab/window
+2. Open the Action created earlier and from the left hand navigation select Endpoints
+3. In the Rest API table you'll see a POST URL value.
+Copy the value after namespaces but before post and replace the %40 encoding with an @ symbol.

+To provide an example for step 3 above, my POST URL for an action looks like this: `https://openwhisk.ng.bluemix.net/api/v1/namespaces/daltonro%40ie.ibm.com_dev/actions/watson/discovery` so the value I'll paste into my JSON is `/daltonro@ie.ibm.com_dev/actions/watson/discovery`

 ```javascript
 {